How to solve Blood Relation Questions easily?

 - Again, “aunt” in English could mean father’s sister, mother’s sister, father’s brother’s wife, or mother’s brother’s wife.

-- Brother’s or sister’s son is called nephew.
-Brother’s or sister’s daughter is called niece.
+- Brother’s or sister’s son is called a nephew.
+Brother’s or sister’s daughter is called a niece.

 - Children of aunt or uncle are called cousins.